tags.w55c.net

 This year, many parts of the country and the world are experiencing record-setting heat waves, so it is important to stay safe as you have fun in the sun.
 No matter the state of your heart, here are a few tips to follow:

 • Find air conditioning.
 Stay in an air-conditioned area during the hottest parts of the day.
 Make sure your AC works and is turned on.
 If you don’t have AC, spend some time in a public place that does.
+The cooler the air around your body, the more readily heat can be exchanged across the surface of your skin.

 Stay safe out there and have a wonderful summer!